yasm/yasm/Mkfiles/vc10/readme.vc10.txt

 YASM's creator, has given me in tracking down issues in using YASM for the production of Windows x64 code.

-  Brian Gladman, 10th November 2009
+  Brian Gladman, 10th June 2010